Please mark your participation by May 3rd

 - Duration: short (5~10 min), medium (10~20 min) or long (20~30 min)

-Fill your performance application here by April 4th!.
+Fill your performance application here - deadline extended until April 10th!.

 All participants (cast and crew) will receive a complimentary gift and we'll have a vote for the audience's favourite act!

 - 24 March at 16.00, Venue: Jakobi 2-130